-One of the competencies within the Agile Coaching Growth Wheel is Facilitation.
-This is one of the core stances of an Agile Coach.
-When I first became a ScrumMaster it was the first stance that I worked on developing as I was going to be facilitating retrospectives and product workshops.
+One of the competencies within the Agile Coaching Growth wheel is Facilitation, this is one of the core stances of an Agile Coach.
+When I first became a ScrumMaster it was the first stance that I worked on developing, as I was going to be facilitating retrospectives and product workshops.
 This was new for me and there was an obvious need for me to do this as a ScrumMaster to better serve my team and the business.

 Facilitation is a process of guiding a group or team through interactions that help them create meaningful outcomes.
 As a facilitator you are neutral to those outcomes, your focus is on creating the right environment for group participation and guiding the process.

-Guiding the facilitation process
+Guiding the Process

 Designing a Facilitated Event